IElgohary/Uva-solutions/README.md

 ## UVA Solutions

-My solutions to some Uva problems using C++
+solutions to some Uva problems in C++